open-horizon/open-horizon.github.io/README.md

 replacing `<add-your-branch-name>` with the name of the branch you created earlier.

-## Possible Errros you may get.
+## Possible Errros

-Sometimes while setting up project locally may get some errors, some of them are listed below.
+When setting up a project locally, some errors can occur.
+Some of those are listed below.

-1. Missing `webrick` and `wdm` in `Gemfile`
+- Missing `webrick` and `wdm` in `Gemfile`

+Change to:

-Sometimes users are using the latest version of `ruby` which is `>2.7` which do not have `webrick` support pre-added so they may get this error(listed below), if they are using ruby versions `>= 3.0.0`.
+Some users use the latest version of `ruby`, which is `>2.7` that does not have pre-added `webrick` support.
+If they are using `ruby` versions `>= 3.0.0`, they might see the error listed below.

 ```
-  Please add the following to your Gemfile to avoid polling for changes:
+  Add the following to your Gemfile to avoid polling for changes:
     gem 'wdm', '>= 0.1.0' if Gem.win_platform?
  Auto-regeneration: enabled for 'C:/Users/yourUserName/Desktop/open-horizon/open-horizon.github.io'
 C:/Ruby30-x64/lib/ruby/gems/3.0.0/gems/jekyll-3.9.0/lib/jekyll/commands/serve/servlet.rb:3:in `require': cannot load such file -- webrick (LoadError)